chomeyama/UnifiedSourceFilterGAN/README.md

 - Modify the corresponding CUDA paths in `egs/vcc18/run.py`.
 - Download the [Voice Conversion Challenge 2018](https://datashare.is.ed.ac.uk/handle/10283/3061) (VCC2018) corpus to run the uSFGAN example.
-- If you want to run on other datasets, download [CMU-ARCTIC](http://www.festvox.org/cmu_arctic/) corpus or [声優統計コーパス](https://github.com/voice-statistics/voice-statistics.github.com).

 ```bash
 $ cd egs/vcc18